 a) All State deposits, repurchase agreements, and securities lending shall be secured as required by the Treasurer and provided for by the Deposit of State Moneys Act (15 ILCS 520/1 et seq.) and the Treasurer's Acceptable Collateral Listing, which may change from time to time.
-The Treasurer may take possession and title to any securities held as collateral and hold such securities until it is prudent to dispose of them.
+The Treasurer may take possession and title to any securities held as collateral and hold such securities until it is prudent to dispose of them Securities lending cash or securities collateral shall have the meaning set forth in the Securities Lending Agreement between the Treasurer and a financial institution ("Treasurer's Agent").
+The Treasurer's Agent may reinvest cash collateral as indicated in the Securities Lending Agreement.
+The Treasurer or Treasurer's Agent may take possession and title to any cash or securities held as collateral and hold such securities according to the Securities Lending Agreement.